Van Gogh Boy to Man

 Vincent kept arguing with his landlady and Eugenie and was asked to move out.

-In 1878 He traveled to Boringe in Belgium to be a Missionary but he gave away his clothes and food to the poor, a church inspector found this scandalous.
+In 1878 He travelled to Boringe in Belgium to be a Missionary but he gave away his clothes and food to the poor, a church inspector found this scandalous.
 In 1879 his brother persuaded him to train as an Artist.

 In 1880 he moved to Brussels supported by his brother.
 Vincent without a proper teacher started to learn to draw from books.
 He actually was very focused and organised and studied diligently all aspects of drawing.
 With this strong foundation in the rules of drawing, he was able to express himself much more freely with his later works.

 In 1881 he moved to back to Etten in Holland to stay with family.
-Whilst there his 35 year old Cousin Kee Vos-Stricker came to stay, Vincent about 28 at the time.
+Whilst there his 35-year-old Cousin Kee Vos-Stricker came to stay, Vincent about 28 at the time.
 She also was a suffering sensitive woman who had recently been widowed.
 Vincent fell in love with her, he pursued her, so much that she was forced to move back to her parent’s house.
 He kept trying to see her but was forbidden.
 He was trying again to be with a woman who represented his mother and was rejected again.
 “There is no anguish greater than the soul’s struggle between duty and love both in their highest meaning…..
-It is and remains a wound I which I carry with me: it lies deep and cannot be healed.
+It is and remains a wound, which I carry with me: it lies deep and cannot be healed.
 After years it will be the same as it was the first day.”

 “Then I thought to myself, I’d like to be with a woman, I can’t live without love, without a woman.
 I wouldn’t care a fig for life if there wasn’t something infinite, something deep, something real.”
 Wrote Van Gogh in a letter to Theo.